galaxyproject/galaxy-hub/src/events/GCC2013/Sponsorships/index.md

 ## Interested?

-If your organization is interested in participating in [GCC2013](/src/Events/GCC2013/Sponsorships//index.md) as a sponsor then please contact Dave Clements at [mailto:outreach AT galaxyproject DOT org](outreach AT galaxyproject DOT org).
+If your organization is interested in participating in [GCC2013](/src/Events/GCC2013/Sponsorships//index.md) as a sponsor then please contact Dave Clements at [outreach AT galaxyproject DOT org](mailto:outreach AT galaxyproject DOT org).

 ## About GCC2013